Session lock

 outputobject<wl_output>

-Create a lock surface for a given output
+create a lock surface for a given output

 The client is expected to create lock surfaces for all outputs currently present and any new outputs as they are advertised.
 These won't be displayed by the compositor unless the lock is successful and the locked event is sent.